-Capital Gains Tax (Effective) - Peru Compared to Latin America
+Capital Gains Tax (Effective) in Peru compared to Latin America

 Peru: Capital gains taxes (%).